OctopusDeploy/docs/docs/deployment-examples/kubernetes-deployments/deploy-ingress/index.md

 The `Host` field defines the host where the request was sent to.
 This field is optional and if left blank will match all hosts.

 The `Add Path` button adds a new mapping between a request path and the Service resource port.

 The `Path` field is the path of the request to match.
 It must start with a `/`.

 The `Service Port` field is the port from the associated Service resource that the traffic will be sent to.

+The `Service Name` field is the name of the associated service to direct the traffic to.

 #### Ingress Annotations